-The Pirelli Sustainability Model is inspired by the United Nations Global Compact, of which Pirelli has been an active member since 2004, by the Stakeholder Engagement Principles set out in AA1000 and by the recently issued ISO 26000 guidelines.
+The Pirelli Sustainability Model is inspired by the United Nations Global Compact, of which Pirelli has been an active member since 2004, by the Stakeholder Engagement Principles set out in AA1000 and by the ISO 26000 guidelines.

 An advanced sustainability governance system allows the Group to effectively manage the economic, social and environmental impact of its processes, products and services, with a constant focus on innovation, with the awareness of the role of a multinational group in a global context and in view of comprehensive risk prevention.

-The organizational basis of this governance is represented by the Sustainability Steering Committee; appointed by the Chairman at the beginning of 2004 and chaired personally by him, is responsible for guiding and supervising the advancement of sustainability throughout the company.
+The organizational basis of this governance is represented by the Sustainability Steering Committee; appointed by the CEO at the beginning of 2004 and chaired personally by him, is responsible for guiding and supervising the advancement of sustainability throughout the company.

 The Board of Directors approved the Integrated Annual Report, as well as the sustainability strategies and plans that are presented to the market together with the Group Industrial Plan.